CRollins6020/CRollins6020/User-Guides/LangChain Agent Platform Admin Guide.md

 ## Executive Summary

-This Administrator’s Guide is for technical teams responsible for deploying and managing the LangChain Agent Platform in enterprise environments.
-It covers system architecture, installation, LLM integration, tool configuration, security hardening, scaling strategies, and observability.
-Whether deploying on-premises or in the cloud, this guide provides actionable steps and configuration examples to ensure a secure, scalable, and reliable implementation.
+This Administrator’s Guide is for technical teams responsible for deploying and managing the LangChain Agent Platform in business environments.
+It covers system architecture, installation, LLM integration, tool setup, security hardening, scaling strategies, and monitoring.
+Whether deploying on-premises or in the cloud, this guide provides actionable steps and setup examples to ensure a secure, scalable, and reliable setup.

 ---